- Posted by Vladimir Stefanovic

 • Windows 10 is more intuitive than Windows 8 and much of that comes down to the return of the Start Menu.

-What makes us worth to stay on Windows 7 or 8:
+What makes it worth staying on Windows 7 or 8:

 • Mandatory updates: Windows 10 may be more secure and up-to-date of this, but Microsoft’s decision to force updates upon users also has significant downsides.

-• Stability: Windows 10 is brand new and it has lunched with a surprisingly large number of bugs, which you won’t find in Windows 7 and Windows 8.
+• Stability: Windows 10 is brand new and it has launched with a surprisingly large number of bugs, which you won’t find in Windows 7 and Windows 8.

 • Broadband Hog: Windows 10 will consume more of your bandwidth than Windows 7 or Windows 8, neither of which do this.